ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 We sample 100% of events.
 This is likely unrealistic, but the percent is probably very high still.
 #.
 There are errors in SSN data, which are not modeled here.

+Noise Functions
+^^^^^^^^^^^^^^^

+In order to have a realistic challenge with PRL, it is essential to have noise added to the data.
+Noise is generally divided into two types:

+#. **Column based noise:** errors in individual data entry, such as miswriting or incorrectly selecting responses
+#. **Row based noise:** errors in the inclusion or exclusion of entire rows of data, such as duplication or omission

+To begin, we will start with defining column based noise.
+Some general rules for all column based noise include:

+- The amount of each type of noise is individually configurable for each observer up to the max listed in the table below.
+This means that the end user can select that: census first names have 5% typographic errors.
+The minimum noise is 0 for all column noise.
+- Simulants are selected for noise at random.
+Selection is not based on any attributes and simulants do not have a higher or lower propensity for noise that would carry across observers (e.g., there are not "messy" simulants who make errors on all forms).
+- As noise functions for certain data types are common across observers, the table below is organized by data type (first name).
+Below the table, there is further information and defintion on each noise type.

+.. list-table:: Type of Noise Included and Maximum Level by Data Included
+  :widths: 20 20 20 20 20
+  :header-rows: 0

+  * - Data in Observer
+    - Observers Present
+    - Maximum Noise Level
+    - Types of Noise
+    - Notes
+  * - First Name
+    - Census, Household Surveys, WIC, Taxes (both), SSA
+    - 5%
+    - OCR, phonetic, typographic, fake names
+    -
+  * - Middle Initial
+    - Census, Household Surveys, WIC, Taxes (both), SSA
+    - 5%
+    - OCR, phonetic, typographic
+    -
+  * - Last Name
+    - Census, Household Surveys, WIC, Taxes (both), SSA
+    - 5%
+    - OCR, phonetic, typographic, fake names
+    - The list of fake names will be different than the first names
+  * - Age
+    - Census, Household Surveys, WIC, Taxes (both), SSA
+    - 5%
+    - Miswriting, swaps with household
+    -
+  * - Date of Birth
+    - Census, Household Surveys, WIC, Taxes (both), SSA
+    - 5%
+    - Miswriting, swaps with household, swap month and day
+    -
+  * - Home Address OR Mailing Address OR Employer Address
+    - Census, Household Surveys, WIC, Taxes (both)
+    - 5%
+    - Miswriting
+    - Noise for all types of addresses will work in the same way
+  * - Zip Code
+    - Census, Household Surveys, WIC, Taxes (both)
+    - 5%
+    - Miswriting
+    - Applies to home, mailing, and employer addresses
+  * - Relationship to head of household
+    - Census
+    - 5%
+    - Incorrect select
+    -
+  * - Sex
+    - Census
+    - 5%
+    - Incorrect select
+    -
+  * - Race/Ethnicity
+    - Census, WIC
+    - 5%
+    - Incorrect select
+    -
+  * - SSN
+    - Taxes (both), SSA
+    - 5%
+    - Miswriting, "borrowed" SSN, swaps with household
+    - Note that not all types of noise apply to all observers, details below
+  * - ITIN
+    - Taxes 1040
+    - 5%
+    - Miswriting, swaps with household
+    - Note that not all types of noise apply to all observers
+  * - Income / Wages
+    - Taxes (both)
+    - 5%
+    - Miswriting
+    - Note that wages and income are on separate tax forms and noise is applied to each separately
+  * - Employer ID
+    - Taxes (both)
+    - 5%
+    - Miswriting
+    -
+  * - Employer Name
+    - Taxes (both)
+    - 5%
+    - OCR, typographic
+    -
+  * - Type of Tax Form
+    - Taxes (both)
+    - 5%
+    - Incorrect select
+    -
+  * - Type of SSA Event
+    - SSA
+    - 5%
+    - Incorrect select
+    -
+  * - Date of SSA Event
+    - SSA
+    - 5%
+    - Miswriting, month and day swap
+    -

+The below section further describes types of noise including any code available and information for implimentation.
+Software engineering team - please alert the research team if any of the below looks to be particularly challenging for further discussion.

+**OCR - Optical Character Recognition**

+**Phonetic**

+**Typographic**

+**Fake Names - First Names**

+**Fake Names - Last Names**

+**Miswriting (Numeric) - Age, Date of Birth, Zip Code, SSN, ITIN, Wages/Income, Employer ID, Date of SSA Event**

+For all numeric miswriting, first select the sample to have noise added.
+Once the sample is selected, change 1 digit of the number at random to any other random number.

+For example: if the correct SSN is 123456789, a miswriting might look like 123416789.
+Please confirm that the new digit is an actual error.

+Limitation: this might lead to illogical data, especially for age and dates (e.g., a person who's birthday is 12/87/2000).
+It is more likely that someone lists an incorrect but still possible birthday/age.
+However, since the main goal is noise for PRL, we think this is still acceptable.

+**Miswriting - Addresses**

+Street number - numeric (need some guards here)
+Street name - same as names

+Limitation: we use street name as a string
+Look at working paper here for details
+Carra 01 - best docs on how PVS works
+Might split into directional, name, and st/pl/etc

+Unit - numeric
+PO Box - numeric
+City - same as names
+State - Incorrect select
+Zip - numeric

+**Copy from within Household**

+Swaps within household is meant to account for recording correct data to the incorrect individual.
+Examples might be a parent switching their children's birthdays on a survey.

+However, since not all simulants have others in their households and since swaps will create 2 incorrect records, sampling is more complex for this noise type.

+##Zeb thinks this is hard and we should quit
+Probability that you copy from someone else

+Say whos eligible - more than 1 person household
+Pick people
+Copy from a friend

+**Month and Day Swap**

+Month and day swaps apply to dates.
+For this, select the sample to have noise added.
+For those selected, swap the month and day to be in the incorrect position (e.g., December 8, 2022 would be listed in MM/DD/YYYY format as 08/12/2022).

+**Incorrect Select**

+Incorrect select applies to a range of data types.
+For this, select the sample to have noise added.
+For those selected, randomly select a different option from the others available.
+Note that for relationship to head of household, this includes the full list of options, not just those seen in the household.

+Limitations:
+- For single person homes, incorrectly selecting relationship to head of household does not make as much sense.
+However, we continue with it here anyways.
+- Incorrect selection likely takes place in a logical way, and might persist across observers (e.g., trans or nonbinary people "incorrectly" selecting a sex; confusion with different race/ethnicity groups) however, we are not including this complexity.

+**"Borrowed" SSN**

+Borrowing SSNs is defined in the simulation NOT in noise functions separately.
+It will NOT be individually configurable by the end user.
+No further action is needed in the noise functions for this component.

+**Old Abie Work, to be deleted later**

 For inspiration, here is the list of files that Census Bureau routinely links: